By Isis Darios | Published in June, 2021

 Facebook ads are probably the most popular way to target your audience via social media, and from the Facebook Ads Manager platform you can also create ad posts for Instagram.
 Facebook ads allow you to target your ideal travel market by allowing you to create very specific audiences based on demographics like: age, interests, location, places recently visited, income, and more.

-9. Drive bookings directly on social media
+9. Drive direct bookings on social media

 Social media is a powerful hotel marketing tool that’s used by hundreds of millions of people every day.
 Crafting an effective social media presence is a journey that will give you an advantage over competitors and can lead to developing lifelong loyal guests.